connecteddatagroup/usecase/README.md

 # Usecase

-A public repository just usecase purposes.
+A public repository just for usecase purposes.

 ## Content